George Washington Smith (architect): Architectural career

+The clubhouse at Cypress Point Club on the Monterey Peninsula was designed by George Washington Smith and opened in 1929.
+It was decorated by Francis McComas and Frances Elkins and is mostly unchanged from the original design.

 Legacy

 Smith's 21st Montecito house, Casa del Herrero (House of the Blacksmith), built for St. Louis industrialist George Steedman in 1922, is now a museum.
 Most of Smith's original sketches and drawings and much of his correspondence are held at the Architecture and Design Collection of the Art Museum at the University of California, Santa Barbara.
 The house is now listed on the National Register of Historic Places.
 The house is owned by the non-profit Casa del Herrero foundation, and can be visited by appointment.
 Also listed on the National Register is Santa Barbara's Lobero Theater, completely rebuilt to Smith's design in 1924.